Species: Human mutate

 - Beware the Nice Ones: One of the most compassionate members of the X-Men, but do NOT piss her off.

 - Elemental Powers: Complete control over the weather, which gives her the ability to whip up lightning, wind, and ice storms in combat, among a plethora of other useful tricks.
 It's more difficult for her to do but she is also capable of manipulating water and lava currents with her powers, just to a much less fine degree than the atmosphere.

 - Form-Fitting Wardrobe: While she doesn't have her leotard, her outfit is still pretty skintight with which to flaunt her assets.

-- Ms. Fanservice: Par for the course for Storm, she provides quite a bit of eye candy.
+- Ms. Fanservice: As her costume here shows off a bit of skin, she provides quite a bit of eye candy.